 If you are using the re-circulation of air in your building, you should switch to 100% supply air to improve ventilation.

 Viruses are more likely to spread in the building from inside rather than from external sources.

 An increased supply of fresh air will dilute the presence of viruses in the air and cut down the risk of spread throughout confined spaces.

 Q: Will the Installation of Air Filters Reduce the Risk of Covid-19 in the Building?

 Yes.
 However, the efficacy depends on the efficiency of your air filtration system and how well it is maintained..

 A HEPA filter or similar high-efficiency filter helps reduce the likelihood of respiratory transmission of viruses by limiting the airborne droplets that carry these harmful pathogens.

 Q: Does it make sense to upgrade the air filters in the aftermath of the Covid-19 pandemic?

-For example, they will assess whether the air handling unit is capable of dealing with the higher air resistance over the filter?
+Whether the air handling unit is capable of dealing with the higher air resistance over the filter?

 Are the gaskets and other seals sufficiently secure to justify the upgrading of filters?